bprzybylski/IB-CS-GeS/content/external-assessment/paper-1/_index.md

 The maximum number of marks you can get for Paper 1 depends on the chosen level (70 or 100).
 Your Paper 1 score translates into 40-45% of your final grade, see [grade boundaries]({{< ref "/general-information/grade-boundaries" >}}).
 {{< /hint >}}

+## Evaluation sheet

+I have prepared an Excel spreadsheet that may help you estimate your Paper 1 results.
+The estimation is based on your own assessment of how well you have learned the syllabus material.
+You can download the sheet using the button below.

+{{< button href="EA_P1_Evaluation_sheet.xlsx" >}}Download the evaluation sheet{{< /button >}}

 ## Topics vs. marks

 I spent some time going through all the past papers, and analyzed whether there is any regular (more or less) distribution of marks among the topics.
 It seems that there is --- see the summary below.